snorrena/prisma-nexus/README.md

 import/export syntax:
-typescript files and installed dependencies are imported and exported/re-exported as follows import \* as types from './folderName' // types is then used as object in the importing code import { fileName } from './folderName'// the named type 'fileName' is then used in the importing code export _ as types from ./graphql //this imports the index.ts file.
+typescript files and installed dependencies are imported and exported/re-exported as follows import \* as types from './folderName' // imports the default exports as 'types' is then used as object in the importing file import { fileName } from './folderName'// the named type 'fileName' is then used in the importing code export _ as types from ./graphql //this imports the index.ts file.
 The indes.ts is used to consolidate and re-export all types files in the same directory.
 The syntax for export is: export _ from './Post' all required objects are exported from the separate type files: